 Aspect Activity Management Measure Timing Frequency and Target / Performance Indicator construction payments or submitting grievances about requests for payments.
 The Project will ensure that recruitment procedures are transparent and monitored to ensure that those recruited present their actual experience, geographical location, health status, and age and that requirements for local employment are being met.
 Prior to throughout construction and 90% of unskilled workers from County being constructed in.
 Percentage of workforce who are women or from other vulnerable groups.
 Percentage of workforce who were employed following Chiefs input.
 Zero workers hired at the gate.
 The Project will develop and implement a program of up-skilling, training and development for workers to assist them in accessing opportunities associated with the Project and in finding work following completion of their contracts.
 Prior to throughout construction and Number of workers or companies who have received training The Project will provide training on health and safety and quality standards required by the Project for provision of goods and services to the Project to ensure that local businesses have the opportunity to benefit.
 Prior to throughout construction and Number of workers or companies who have received training The Project will ensure that contracts are unbundled to allow a number of small businesses to provide goods and services rather than the supply being monopolised by one larger subcontractor.
-Prior to throughout construction and Number and value of contracts.
-Manager nent System Management of Labour and Working Conditions The Project will develop a Human Resources Policy and Plans.
-This will include a Labour and Employment Plan and Worker Grievance Mechanism.
-These requirements will also be passed on to any subcontractors.
-Key issues with the Human Resource (HR) management will include, but not be limited to the following: Provision of clear and understandable information regarding rights under national labour and employment law, and any applicable collective agreements, including those related to hours of work, wages, overtime, compensation, etc. Provision of reasonable working conditions and terms of employment.
-Provision of adequate accommodation (where relevant).
-Provision of employment, compensation/remuneration and working conditions, including working hours, based on equal opportunity and fair treatment, avoiding discrimination on any aspects.
-Provision of adequate welfare facilities on site.
-Implementation of a grievance mechanism for the Project workers.
-Adoption and implementation of a sexual harassment policy.
-Prior to throughout construction and Zero grievances related to labour and working conditions, which breach law.
+Prior to throughout construction and Number and value of contracts. ment System 1 Management of Labour and Working Conditions , Prior to throughout construction and Zero grievances related to labour and working conditions, which breach law.
 Contracts in place for all workers in line with Kenyan Law Monitoring and audit of implementation of contracts.
 Workers reporting fair and equitable working conditions.
 Evidence of freedom of association and right to collective bargaining.
 The Project will develop a H&S programme which will include risk assessments (such as working at heights, confined space machine guarding), work permit systems and a H&S management system, in line with industry best practice, including worker performance Prior to throughout construction and Zero grievances related to labour and working conditions, which breach law.